 Caifé Na Trá

-If you’re ready for lunch, we highly suggest stopping at the beautiful Caifé Na Trá.
-This locally-owned café serves all sorts of sandwiches, snacks, and desserts at an affordable price.
-Not to mention, you can take in an unforgettable view of Coumeenoole Beach while you eat!
+If you’re ready for lunch, I highly suggest stopping at the beautiful Caifé Na Trá.
+This locally owned café offers sandwiches, snacks, and desserts.
+Plus, you can take in an unforgettable view of Coumeenoole Beach while you eat!

 Note that Caifé Na Trá has a sizeable parking lot, but you may be unable to tell from the road.
 Pull in next to the restaurant, keep driving past the tables, and you’ll find parking next to a large shed.